SEASON START & END: Open late November to mid April

 11 Blue / 4 Red / 2 Black

 Leogang has some great pistes and some of them remind me of pistes in the USA, especially some of the treeline pistes.
-I particularly liked the very long slope 92/93 back down to Leogang.
-The final descent, piste 90 back to the Forsthofalm Hotel was always a fun way to end the day followed by a cocktail on the veranda.
+I particularly liked the very long slope 212/211back down to Leogang.
+The piste- 205 back to the Forsthofalm Hotel was always a fun way to end the day followed by a cocktail on the veranda.
 Of course it is worth skiing over to Saalbach to discover the treats that await you there as well.
+For a scenic route away from the crowds, if there are any then head over to blue 207; after a fresh snowfall this journey through the forest is like travelling through Narnia.
+If looking for a reputable Ski School then look no further than Skiszene Altenberger and ask for Burt Beernaert, a great instructor who make fill you with confidence and make you smile at the same time.